 Here are six tips on how to change your diet to benefit your heart health.

-1. Eat a balanced diet
+1. Eat a well-balanced diet

 - fruit and vegetables

-- pulses, nuts and seeds
+- pulses, nuts, and seeds

 - lean meat, poultry, white and oily fish

-- low-fat dairy products and vegetarian alternatives
+- low-fat dairy products or dairy alternatives

-- vegetable based spreads and oils, such as olive oil and rapeseed oil
+- vegetable-based spreads and oils - such as olive oil and rapeseed oil

 3. Cut back on salt

-If you’re fond of salt remember that eating too much salt is linked to high blood pressure, putting you at higher risk of coronary heart disease.
+Eating too much salt is linked to high blood pressure, putting you at higher risk of coronary heart disease.
 Adults are recommended to eat no more than six grams of salt a day.